Aliases for STARD4 Gene

 STARD4 (StAR-Related Lipid Transfer (START) Domain Containing 4) is a Protein Coding gene.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include lipid binding.
+Among its related pathways are Metabolism and Metabolism of steroid hormones and vitamin D. GO annotations related to this gene include lipid binding.
 An important paralog of this gene is STARD6.

 UniProtKB/Swiss-Prot for STARD4 Gene